t0bes1/bootx/README.md

     - Each top boots has a picture of the boots.

-    - Each top boots shows a Size and Desctipiion of the pair for sale.
+    - Each top boots shows a Size and Description of the pair for sale.

     - Each top boots shows an indicative price, should the customer wish to contact us for purchase.